The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 It takes about 10 minutes.
 That's not a motivational exaggeration.
 It's literal.

-Open a brokerage account (Fidelity and Schwab are both free, both offer fractional shares).
+Open a brokerage account.
+Fidelity and Schwab both charge $0 commission on online US stock trades and both let you buy fractional shares starting at $1, so your $20 buys a slice of whatever you pick.
 Or download Strike or Cash App if you want to include a small Bitcoin allocation as part of your mix.
 Set up a recurring weekly purchase of $20.
 Pick an S&P 500 index fund, a total market fund, or split it between a few options.

 Then close the app and go live your life.